ehwest/mdn_qms/Quality_Manual/README.md

 * Quality Policies and Procedures: Second-level documents that provide more detailed explanation of the Quality System clauses and detail the structure of the Quality System.

-* Standard Operating Procedures and Work Instructions: Third-level documents that provide step-by-step instructions on how activities are to be carried out and the requirements of products produced.
+* Standard Operating Procedures and Work Instructions (sometimes referred to as  "Run Books"): Third-level documents that provide step-by-step instructions on how activities are to be carried out and the requirements of products produced.

 * Forms and Records: Fourth-level documents or data that contain the information, charts, checklists, or other form of records as evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.